kirtanmodi/react-app-azure/README.md

 # React App with Vite, TypeScript, and Azure AD Authentication

 This project is a React application bootstrapped with Vite and written in TypeScript.
+It uses libraries like MUI and Bootstrap for styling.
 It demonstrates how to implement Azure Active Directory (Azure AD) for authentication and conditional rendering of components based on user roles.
 Additionally, the APIs in the application are protected and accessible only by admin users.

 ## Features